 Reconstructing Human Induced Environmental Change in Mexico

 My primary research project is in Oaxaca, Mexico, where I have been working for the past decade in collaboration with Arthur Joyce (Dept. of Anthropology, University of Colorado, Boulder).
 The long-term goal of the project is to examine the intertwined cultural and environmental history of the Rio Verde Valley, which is located on the Pacific Coast of Mexico.
 This research is currently funded through an NSF award through Geography and Spatial Science (BCS-0923916).
 To date our research has reconstructed the climatic and geomorphic history of the region (Goman et al., 2005, 2010; 2013; Mueller et al., 2013).
-Significantly, our work also shows that the stratigraphic record is sensitive to changes in the geography of landuse resulting from political changes over the past 3000 years (Joyce and Goman, 2012).
-I am currently working on several sedimentary records collected from lacustrine sites throughout the valley.
+Significantly, our work also shows that the stratigraphic record is sensitive to changes in the geography of landuse resulting from political changes over the past 3000 years (Joyce and Goman, 2012; Goman et al., 2014).
+Several other manuscripts are in the works.
 Several SSU undergraduate students are involved in this research project.

 Reconstructing Sea Level and Delta Discharge in the San Francisco Bay, California

 Estuarine and wetland sediments hold a marvelous archive of river flow into the San Francisco Bay system and thus are sensitive to changes in climate.
 Prior analyses were at multi-centennial scale resolution which is very coarse (e.g Goman and Wells, 2001 and Goman et al., 2008).
 In this new and evolving collaboration with Lynn Ingram (U.C.
 Berkeley) our goal is to develop a long-term decadal resolution record of freshwater discharge over the past 6000 years for the Bay.
 Our research will provide critical information regarding long-term water security for the region.
 Undergraduate students from SSU are involved in this project.